JvanKatwijk/qt-dab/README.md

 Such a service contains data for service logo's and for  **time tables**.
 **If such a service is part of the ensemble, it will be started automatically to run as background task**.

-Data will be stored in a separate directory that is itself stored in the user's Qt-DAB-files directory.
+Data decoded by this service will be stored in a separate directory that is itself stored in the user's Qt-DAB-files directory.

 ![6.9](/res/read_me/bbc-3.png?raw=true)